-If you’re just now discovering the Maine Coon breed, you may be asking yourself, “Do Maine Coon Cats Make Good Pets“?
+You may be just now discovering the Maine Coon breed.
+In that case, you might be asking yourself, “Do Maine Coon Cats Make Good Pets“?
 I asked myself the same question.

 Research for Your Maine Coon Purchase